 Work experience opportunities

-You also have the opportunity to take a work placement module in Year Three, with a wide range of work places offering valuable experience.
+You also have the opportunity to take a work placement module in Year Three, with a wide range of work places offering valuable experience, or to spend a year in industry through our four-year programme.

 Communication and Media specialist pathways: